sundharwinston/JavascriptGrammer/README.md

 ## Event Capture And Event Bubbling

+`Event Capture :`

+- Event capturing is one of two ways to do event propagation in the HTML DOM.
+In event capturing, an event propagates from the outermost element to the target element.
+- Its is the opposite of Event Bubbbling.

+Source Code : 👉

+`Event Bubbling :`
+- Event bubling is opposite of Event Capture.
+- In event bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.

+Source Code : 👉

 ## setTimeout

 The setTimeout() function is actually exposed by the browser's window object as as such they aren't necessarily defined in the ECMAScript specification because `they're not JavaScript features, they are features of the browser itself.`